faizmalkani/appsite/README.md

 ===========================

-Material Design Website Template for an app's landing page, built with Project Polymer
+An amazing Material Design Website Template for an app's landing page, built with Project Polymer
 Demo: http://faizmalkani.github.io/appsite

 Easy to setup and deploy.